Charlton, Massachusetts

 Charlton is a town in Worcester County, Massachusetts, United States.
 The population was 13,315 at the 2020 census.

 History

 Charlton was first settled in 1735.
-It was established as a District separated from Oxford on January 10, 1755, and became a Town on August 23, 1775 by a law that made all Districts into Towns to help for the cause of the Revolutionary War.
-It was named after Sir Francis Charlton.
+It was established as a District separated from Oxford on January 10, 1755, and became a Town on August 23, 1775, by a law that made all Districts into Towns to help for the cause of the Revolutionary War.
+It was named after Sir Francis Charlton, 4th Baronet Charlton.
 During the 1800s, farming continued to be the major occupation, but woolen mills were being built along some of the town's brooks by the turn of the twentieth century.

 Geography

 According to the United States Census Bureau, the town has a total area of 43.8 sqmi, of which 42.5 sqmi is land and 1.2 sqmi (2.86%) is water.

 The town is bordered on the west by Sturbridge; on the north by East Brookfield, Spencer and Leicester; on the east by Oxford; and on the south by Dudley and Southbridge.

 Charlton is bisected by north–south Route 31, which runs through the historical villages of Charlton Center, Charlton City and Charlton Depot.
 North-south Route 169 connects Charlton City with Southbridge.
 East–west routes include Route 20, a major commuter road, and the Massachusetts Turnpike (Interstate 90), which crosses through Charlton but does not have an exit in the town.
 While there is no exit for the town, there are two rest stops on the Mass Pike that are in Charlton.